Everything you need to know about visiting the Iguazu Falls in Argentina

 San Martin Island

-A helicopter flight offers an incredible aerial perspective that shows just how enormous and powerful the Iguazu Falls really are.
-As you take to the air, you’ll be blown away by the view and it’s a wonderful opportunity to snap some impressive photos.
+A helicopter flight offers an incredible aerial perspective, revealing just how enormous and powerful the Iguazú Falls really are.
+As you take to the air, you’ll be blown away by the view, and it’s a wonderful opportunity to snap some impressive photos.

-Besides the Lower and Upper Circuit, there are a range of other fantastic hiking trails around the national park.
-The Macuco Trail and Arrechea Falls trail is a two-hour return hike through the jungle to Arrechea Waterfall, where you can swim and enjoy a picnic.
-Keep your eyes peeled for wildlife such as colourful insects and big groups of Caí monkeys.
+Besides the Lower and Upper Circuit, there is a range of other fantastic hiking trails around the national park.
+The Macuco Trail and Arrechea Falls Trail is a two-hour return hike through the jungle to Arrechea Waterfall, where you can swim and enjoy a picnic.
+Keep your eyes peeled for wildlife such as colorful insects and big groups of Caí monkeys.

-If you’d like to see all the incredible wildlife of the rainforest surrounding the falls, you can take a thrilling 4x4 jungle safari to spot howler monkeys, caymans, tapirs, giant anteaters, ocelots and even jaguars.
-There are also more than 2,000 species of plants to explore.
+If you’d like to see all the incredible wildlife of the rainforest surrounding the falls, you can take a thrilling 4x4 jungle safari to spot howler monkeys, caimans, tapirs, giant anteaters, ocelots, and even jaguars.
+There are also more than 2,000 plant species to explore.

-To maximise your time at Iguazu National Park, we recommend taking a guided tour that includes transport and entrance fees.
+To maximize your time at Iguazú National Park, we recommend taking a guided tour that includes transport and entrance fees.

 Why we love it